Patel & Womble Orthodontic

 Hard Foods

 If you bite into something hard, it can cause a bracket to break off of your teeth.
 Dislocated wires or brackets allow your teeth to slip back out of place.
-You can avoid the unnecessary risk by not biting into hard, crunchy or firmer foods, such as:
+You can avoid unnecessary risk by not biting into hard, crunchy, or firmer foods, such as:

 • Whole Apples or Pears